bluesky-social/atproto-website/content/blog/create-post.md

 Posts can get a lot more complicated — reply threads, mentions, quote posts, embedding images and link cards, and more.
 This guide will walk you through how to create these more complex posts in Python, but there are many [API clients and SDKs for other programming languages](https://atproto.com/community/projects#at-protocol-implementations) and Bluesky PBC publishes atproto code in [TypeScript](https://github.com/bluesky-social/atproto) and [Go](https://github.com/bluesky-social/indigo) as well.

-You can get a copy of the full script from [this git repository](https://github.com/bluesky-social/atproto-website/blob/main/examples/create_bsky_post.py).
+> You can get a copy of the full script from [this git repository](https://github.com/bluesky-social/atproto-website/blob/main/examples/create_bsky_post.py).
 It was tested with Python 3.11, with the `requests` and `bs4` (BeautifulSoup) packages installed.

 ## Authentication

 Posting something on Bluesky requires authentication (that is, you'll need to be logged in to your account).
 Make sure to have your Bluesky account handle and [App Password](https://atproto.com/specs/xrpc#app-passwords) handy.
-You also need to know the service URL of your hosting provider — this is the server that hosts your content.
-If you're using Bluesky's default, this is `https://bsky.social/` — that's our primary PDS service.

-The `com.atproto.server.createSession` API endpoint returns a session object containing two API tokens: an **access token** (`accessJwt`) which is used to authenticate requests but expires after a few minutes, and a **refresh token** (`refreshJwt`) which lasts longer and is used only to update the session with a new access token.
-Since we're just publishing a single post, we can get away with a single session and not bother with refreshing.

-This script will create a session and authenticate with your account handle and App Password.

 ```python
 import requests